Head Injuries Including Traumatic Brain Injuries can be Devastating

 You can find more information from BrainLine.org.Take Action in Traumatic Brain Injury Situations

 The impact of a TBI can be far-reaching and even lifelong.
 If you or a family member has received a head injury in a car accident, premises accident or any other personal injury, please call the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.